 According to Kuloba (2015), “each public procuring entity was to establish a procurement unit within it and all purchasing and disposal processes were to be managed by the same unit”.

-This legislation was found to have the following weaknesses that prompted for the need for a better legislation:
+This legislation was found to have the following weaknesses that prompted the need for better legislation: